 - You can’t flip a photo that contains writing.
 Flipping can be really helpful when it comes to creating a composition.

 - Writing makes it really hard to overlay other text onto the photo, the two will conflict or compete for attention.
-If you need to have text, overlay it afterward rather than having it embedded in the image.
+If you need to have text, overlay it afterwards rather than having it embedded in the image.

 What to do after the shoot